NicholasRabbit/TDD/Notes on TDD and Unit Test.md

 >  “We lean on interaction-based testing to verify how an object
 > talks to its collaborators; and we lean on state-based testing to verify how well the
 > object listens.”

+### 11, Guidelines for testable designs

+Chapter 4.4

+- Choose composition over inheritance.
+- Avoid static and singleton.    [demo](./note-images/avoid-static.java)
+- Isolate dependencies.
+- Inject dependencies.

+Why do we need the above four approaches to guide us?

+The reason it that we should write code which is testable.
+When it is testable we can adopt TDD easily so that our programme will be under the harness of test and will be free of error.

+### 12, Unit-testing Patterns

+Chapter 4.5

+##### 12.1  Assertion Patterns

+4.5.1

+Assertions are the essence of unit tests.
+A unit test without assertions is not worth writing.